 The modules currently available at Level 4:

-Who's it for?
+Who is it for?

-The CIM Level 4 Certificate in Professional Marketing is aimed at the aspiring professional marketer who wishes to gain knowledge and skills to succeed and progress within a career in marketing.
+The CIM Level 4 Certificate in Professional Digital Marketing is aimed at the aspiring professional digital marketer who wishes to gain knowledge and skills to succeed and progress within a career in marketing.